Districts - Looking for your AMAO District Profile Report?

 |AMAO 2:||Exiting or reaching English language proficiency

 annual increases in the number or percentage of students attaining English language proficiency by the end of each school year

-adequate progress for the ELL subgroup (under Title I) in meeting grade-level academic achievement standards in English Language Arts (Reading) and Mathematics
+ELL Annual Measurable Objectives (AMOs)adequate progress for the ELL subgroup in meeting grade-level academic achievement standards in reading and mathematics, test participation, and graduation.

 Districts must meet the Title III AMAOs annually since the baseline year, 2002-03.

 - Sample AMAO Parent Notification Letters, in English, Spanish, and Hmong

 Annual Measurable Achievement Objectives (AMAOs)for English Language Learners (ELLs)

 The following AMAOs set challenging yet reasonable goals for educating ELLs.

 Making progress in learning English